yalmip/yalmip.github.io/_posts/examples/2016-09-30-scenariosampling.md

   thumb: approximationromb2.png
 ---

+By using partially instantiated [optimizer](/command/optimizer) objects, we can build a sceanrio-based robust optimization solver.

+## Defining a ball as an uncertain linear constraint

 To illustrate the ideas, we will start with some basic YALMIP code to show how a circle can be approximated using hyperplanes, i.e., we will create a polytopic outer approximation.

 The ball \\(x^Tx \leq 1\\) can alternatively be written as \\(v^Tx \leq 1 ~\forall ~v^Tv\leq 1 \\) (the dual-norm property).
 Hence, the following lines of code generate a ball approximation and plots it together with the exact ball (we sample \\(v\\) on the unit-circle as samples inside in the interior will generate redundant constraints)